-The Smithsonian’s Lemelson Center for the Study of Invention and Innovation and the Center for the Protection of Intellectual Property (CPIP) at George Mason University’s Antonin Scalia Law School invite you to a panel discussion at the National Museum of American History.
+The Smithsonian’s Lemelson Center for the Study of Invention and Innovation, the United States Patent and Trademark Office (USPTO), and the Center for the Protection of Intellectual Property (CPIP) at George Mason University’s Antonin Scalia Law School invite you to a panel discussion at the National Museum of American History.

 Software as Intellectual Property